Seamonsters-2605/Seamonsters-2605.github.io/docs/setup/index.md

 ## Install Git

 Git is software for "version control," which allows us all to collaborate on the code and manage multiple versions and branches of it.
-You will need to learn how to use Git.
-Look at other tutorial pages on the Control Systems website.
+You will need to learn how to use Git&mdash;see [this page](../learn-git) for a tutorial.

 - Download and install Git here: [git-scm.com/downloads](https://git-scm.com/downloads). **Choose the default options for everything, except** on Windows choose to "**Use Git from Git Bash only.**"
 - Open Git Bash (which should have been installed), and type: